dggluz/fp-101/exercises.md

 ## `at`

 With _recursivity_, define `at/2` which takes a position and a list and returns the element in the list at that position.

+## `maximum`

+Define `maximum/1` which returns the maximum of a non-empty numbers list.
+It may help defining helper functions like `subhead/1` which should return the _second_ element of the list it takes and `subtail/1` which would be _tail of the tail_.